ctlab/GADMA/docs/source/user_manual/moments_ld_engine.rst

 Input data
 -------------------
-moments LD work with data stored in VCF format and require population map and recombination map (if available).
+momentsLD work with data stored in VCF format and require population map and recombination map (if available).

+VCF file must contain all chromosomes you want to use in the analysis.
+If you have few separated VCF files you can concat them using bcftools or similar programs.
+GADMA takes only one single VCF file as input.

-moments.LD estimate LD statistics binning observed SNP pairs of SNP by recombination distances.
+momentsLD estimate LD statistics binning observed SNP pairs of SNP by recombination distances.
 It can bin pairs by physical distances, but genetic maps are non-uniform and do not perfectly correlate with recombination distances.
-When working with moments.LD It is recommended to use recombination maps.
+When working with momentsLD It is recommended to use recombination maps.
-Recombination map - is a genetic map that measures the probability of crossing over at each position in the genome.
+A recombination map - is a genetic map that measures the probability of crossing over at each position in the genome.
 As default GADMA takes recombination maps in cM(centiMorgans).

-When you use moments.LD as a GADMA engine you have some additional parameters in the parameter file.
+Details about additional parameters for momentsLD engine and how it works are given below.

-Bed files generation
+Regions and bed files generation
 --------------------
 GADMA has a function for the auto-generation of bed files.
-This bed files subset a chromosomes to equal regions.
-You can specify region length in param file.
+This bed files subset chromosomes to equal regions.
+You can specify region length in the param file.

 .. code-block::